Whether you’re a brand-new coach or a seasoned one, you’ve probably heard people say social media is one of the best ways to get coaching clients.

 Whether you have a blog or a podcast, you can increase your traffic by adding Pinterest to your marketing strategy!

 Pinterest is more of a search engine than a social media platform.
-You can create pins for every blog post as well as share other people’s pins when they’re relevant to your coaching niche.
+You can create pins for every blog post and share other people’s pins when they’re relevant to your coaching niche.

 6. Starting an email newsletter